SkylineCommunications/dataminer-docs/connector-help/connector_help/IBM_Tivoli_Netcool-OMNIbus_SNMP_Writer_Gateway.md

 SNMP Main connection

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 SNMP CONNECTION:

 - **IP address/host**: The polling IP of the device.
-- **Device address**: Indicate if required or not.
-If it is, specify default value and range.

 SNMP Settings:

 - **Port number**: The port of the connected device, by default *161*.
 - **Get community string**: The community string used when reading values from the device, the default value is public.
-- **Set community string**: \[The community string used when setting values on the device, the default value is private.
+- **Set community string**: The community string used when setting values on the device, the default value is private.

 Smart-Serial smart connection

-This driver uses a serial connection and requires the following input during element creation:
+This connector uses a serial connection and requires the following input during element creation:

 SERIAL CONNECTION: